dangarfield/ff7-fenrir/README.md

 - :white_check_mark: Fix player direction direction (seems to change based on keys pressed)
 - :white_check_mark: Switch event loop to use render loop rather than individual async methods (performance - tin_1).
 I did this, but the performance was worse and there was more of a stutter in the background on / off.
 Replacing console.log solves all performance issues
 - :white_check_mark: Add animation root translation the kujata models and apply in game
-- :black_square_button: Tweens are not paused on fade / eg window.anim.clock.stop()
+- :white_check_mark: Tweens are not paused on fade / eg window.anim.clock.stop()
 - :white_check_mark: Doors models don't have correct textures / look right - bybf (door w/ lights)
 - :white_check_mark: Save model doesn't rotate
 - :black_square_button: Many broken field models and animations.
 Mostly seem to be inanimate objects, bydd (gold chest) - Investigate in kujata.